 So what makes a project a winning one?
 What are the judges looking for?

 The Skittles campaign for last year’s Pride event in London exemplified a client willing to take a risk and made it a standout piece of work for R/GA London’s Integrated Executive Creative Director, Rodrigo Sobral, one of the judges of the Art Direction category.
-Created by adam&eveDDB, the campaign saw Skittles shed its famous "rainbow" and give it over to the LGBTQ+ event: as the voiceover explains, "…this Pride, only one rainbow deserves to be the centre of attention—yours."
+Created by adam&eveDDB, the campaign saw Skittles shed its famous "rainbow" and give it over to the LGBT+ event: as the voiceover explains, "…this Pride, only one rainbow deserves to be the centre of attention—yours."

 The Skittles packaging was reduced to only black and white, and even the candies themselves lost their colouring and briefly became plain little white dragées.
 "They’re playing with the most important part of the product, and it makes for a powerful emotional connection with the brand," says Sobral.